A comprehensive list of eligible and ineligible expenses

 Car - Medical expenses are reimbursable for special hand controls and other special equipment installed in a car for the use of a person with disabilities.
 Also, the amount by which the cost of a car specially designed to hold a wheelchair exceeds the cost of a regular car is a reimbursable medical expense.
 However, the cost of operating a specially-equipped car is not reimbursable.
 See Transportation.

-Chair - The cost of a reclining chair purchased on the advice of a physician to alleviate a heart, back or other condition is reimbursable
+Chair - The cost of a reclining chair is reimbursable with a medical diagnosis.

 Child care - See Dependent day care expenses.

 Childbirth classes - Expenses for childbirth classes are reimbursable, but are limited to expenses incurred by the mother-to-be.
-Expenses incurred by a "coach"- even if that is the father-to-be - are not reimbursable.
-To qualify as medical care, the classes must address specific medical issues, such as labor, delivery procedures, breathing techniques and nursing.
+Expenses incurred by a "coach"– even if that is the father-to-be are not reimbursable (if they are billed separately).
+To qualify as medical care, the classes must address specific medical issues, such as labor, delivery procedures, breathing techniques, and nursing.
+Newborn classes are not eligible.

 Chiropractor - Expenses paid to a chiropractor for medical care are reimbursable.